crodrigoquero/C4Imaging/README.md

 ### System Components Summary

+Below you can see the system components list and the the current development status of each of them:

 - [ ] __WorkFlow__: A data structure / entity (Json) that hold a collection of workflow nodes and other related properties, which lives into the WorkFlow API domain, and is managed by it.
-- [X] __WorkFlow Node__: Windows Service with a particular structure or behavior.
+- [X] __WorkFlow Node__: Windows Service with a particular structure and behavior.
 It is the main component of the Workflow.
 - [ ] __WorkFlow Watcher__: Monitors the all the WorkFlow nodes and sends status messages to a message broker queue.
 - [ ] __WorkFlow Manager__: Installs, starts, stops, remove and organises WorkFlow Nodes.
 - [ ] __WorkFlow Scheduler__: Sets execution time for work orders / processes.